kishore-ganesh/HuffmanCompressor/README.md

 1. There's a bug in which if you have equal frequencies, it doesn't work properly
 2. In the implementation, we're appending zeroes to make the bitstring length a multiple of 8.
 Due to this, during the decompression phase, some unwanted characters are added(At most 7).
 This can be fixed by storing the amount we padded in the file.

+3. It is quite slow.
+I'm sure there's a better way than having to muck around in converting to bitstrings over and over again.

 ## To Do

 1. Store the padded amount in the file